MichalZaborowski91/bergantinApartmentWebSite/README.md

 The project was created in **Visual Studio Code**,
 using **Live Server** and **Live Sass Compiler** extensions.
 The entire website is static and does not require a backend or NPM.

+Noticed problems:
+There might be a problem with loading icons in Chrome on Android (Mobile phones) as Chrome does't support <use> from external .svg files.